rimorgin/openvpn/README.md

       - FULL_TUNNEL=true # Defaults to false, hence split tunnelling will be used
       - OPENVPN_SERVER_IP=10.15.20.34 # Defaults to public IP address if not set
       # Optional:
-      - OPENVPN_CLIENT_FILENAME=custom-client-name # Defaults to netlab-YYYY-MM-DD
+      - CLIENT_FILENAME=custom-client-name # Defaults to netlab-YYYY-MM-DD
-      - PERSISTED_DIRECTORY_NAME=custom-directory-name # Defaults to netlab-YYYY-MM-DD
+      - DIR_NAME=custom-directory-name # Defaults to netlab-YYYY-MM-DD
       - ENABLE_DNS=true # Defaults to false
       - DOMAIN=local
       - STATIC_HOST_MAPPINGS=10.0.1.100 server.local;10.0.1.101 db.local # each entry must be separated by semi colon ;